Palleas/stupid-oxford-comma/README.md

 * Avoid future tense.
 * Directories should be in monospace (ex: `Carthage/Builds/iOS`).
 Also, if it's a directory, say so.
 * The plural of information is information; no s.
+* Prefer alphabetical order when making lists so it doesn't suggests a popularity rating.

 Also, make sure that you **read your content out loud**.